cengel3/BS-App-SocietyNews/README.md

-# testproject2
+# Society News

-This is the departments page for the Business Society App.
+This project contains the news articles for the Business Society at UCM.

-Includes OFO323's marketing page from https://github.com/OFO323/BS-Club-App
+The landing page is the main page that holds all of the articles with a capped description of the articles.
+To read the full article, click the learn more button below the description.